Why does my dog put my fingers in his mouth

 • Playfulness: Engaging in play can encourage this behaviour.
 Use toys or safe items for them to chew on, steering clear of your hands.

-See also How long will a dog survive with internal bleeding
+See also How long will a dog limp with a sprained leg

 When they nuzzle or nibble, it’s often a playful gesture.
 Redirect this behaviour by offering appropriate chew toys.
 This way, they fulfil their instinct to chew while keeping your hands safe.